Welcome from the Program Coordinator

 Co-ops/Internships in Civil Engineering

 The Civil Engineering program strongly encourages its students to participate in co-ops and internships.
-A co-op is defined as a structured developmental program with increasing responsibilities in a full time position.
-An internship is a project-specific learning program that lasts several weeks to a semester.
-Students can work full-time or part-time as an intern while attending classes.
-Appropriate academic credits are awarded for both co-ops and internships, although those credits are not counted towards the B.E. in Civil Engineering degree.
-Students should register with the STEM Professional Services office in order to participate in co-ops and internships.
+A co-op is defined as a structured developmental program with increasing responsibilities in a full time position for at least one year (Fall, Spring, and Summer).
+An internship is a project-based learning experience that lasts from a few weeks to a semester, and may be completed part-time or full-time or part-time while attending classes.
+While academic credit may be awarded for both co-ops and internships, these credits do not count toward the B.E. in Civil Engineering degree.
+Students should register with the STEM Professional Services office to participate in these opportunities.

 For more information on co-ops and internships, contact Dr. Anwarul Islam, Professor and Program Coordinator of Civil Engineering.